asiangoldfish/GTT/README.md

 Currently, only GitLab is supported.

+## Background
+At the time of creating *GTT*, GitLab v.18.5 does not support tracking tasks not associated with an issue or epic, and visualising time log.
+Teams who depend on GitLab's time tracker to record time performance and deviations between estimated and actual time usage, must refer to external tools.

+*GTT* was written as an internal tool to fulfill the following requirements:
+- Easy to use for non-programmers and as a command-line tool.
+- Visualise time on different basis, e.g.
+    - per-author
+    - per-issue or epic
+- Visualise time in different formats, e.g.
+    - table
+    - bars
+    - pie chart

+The most important goal is to be a tool to help contributors measure their own performance and time estimations.

+It is fully open-source licensed under [Apache 2.0](./LICENSE).

-## Usage
+## Prerequisites
-Prerequisites:
+Prerequisites
-- Python version 3.11
+- `python` version 3.11
-- python-venv

-Other Python versions may work, but is not tested.
+    - Other Python versions may work, but is not tested.
 GTT's code may be introduced to breaking changes for unsupported Python versions.
+- `python-venv`

-`python-venv` is used only for the virtual environment.
+    - `python-venv` is used only for the virtual environment.
 Most other solutions, like `virtual-env` and `anaconda`, should work.

+## Getting Started
+The project currently do not have any releases.
+Therefore, it is recommended to use Git to clone the project, or to download it as a ZIP archive on GitHub.

 1. Clone the project and install dependencies.
     ```